Sort Practitioners by Modality

 “I love the challenge of appropriately reintegrating people back into sport as fast as possible while minimising the risk of re-injury.”

-Spending a lot of time strength training in the gym, COrey enjoys helping others who have any niggles or injuries to modify their program to keep them moving.
+Spending a lot of time strength training in the gym, Corey enjoys helping others who have any niggles or injuries to modify their program to keep them moving.

 “I enjoy empowering people with the information and the tools they need to manage their own health and get back to the things they love to do.”